linuz90/roam-screenwriter/README.md

 With this system the theme will stay up to date automatically ⚡️

 Check out a more extensive theming guide [here](https://nesslabs.com/roam-research-themes-custom-styling-css).

+# How To Use

+**The screenplay syntax in this theme is completely based on indentation.** To make it clear, when editing a block you’ll see an overlay in the bottom part of the screen that indicates the kind of block you’re editing.

+Just press `Tab` and `Shift + Tab` to cycle through these block types:

+* Scene (heading)
+* Description
+* Character (speaking)
+* Dialogue
+* Parenthetical

+The order you see here corresponds to the indentation of the block, so unfortunately there’s a downside: to insert a block you can’t have “gaps” in the indentation.

+Example: you can’t currently add a `Character` block directly under a `Scene` heading.
+You’ll need a `Description` block in between (which you can leave empty).

 # Preview